SoftUni-Internal/interactive-content/EN/09-Design-Patterns/02-Structural-patterns.md

 It gives us the possibility to treat the **same objects**.

-Also our composite pattern could describe a whole herarchy of objects.
+Also, our composite pattern could describe a whole hierarchy of objects.

-It's interesting fact, that **composite pattern** is pretty used solution for the most problems that required building a tree structure.
+It's an interesting fact, that **composite pattern** is a pretty used solution for most problems that required building a tree structure.

-Composite pattern consist of 3 main objects:
+The composite pattern consist of 3 main objects:

 - Base Component